markuspluna/myrtle_wyckoff/README.md

 The leader is a semi-trusted party since it posts state snapshots and approves settlement orders and withdrawals.
 Since this is TDX it's probably fine, but we probably want a security council to manage the leader.
 Maybe just security council based view changes as well.

+Can we add a secure (encumbered) node specific key to the dstack network? i want it to be stored on chain so we can verify that the leader key is a secure key associated with a verified dstack node.

 ##### Required Work

 -[] Confirm wow do you even distinguish btw various dstack containers?
 With the public key associated with them right?